jithinofficials-sketch/TEST/README.md

 - Redesigning merchant UI or navigation.
 - Changing impersonated merchant route contracts under `pages/admin/merchants/[merchant]/*`, except removing unsafe auth fallback from the merchant panel landing page.
 - Adding rate limiting to `validateUser`.
 It is useful defense-in-depth, but the critical fix is removing public side effects.
+- Changing `pages/api/v1/public/moneyFormat.js`.
+It may deserve a separate public-endpoint hardening issue, but it is outside the reported SSR auth-bypass root cause.
+- Changing `pages/api/v1/billing/checkSubscriptionStatus.js`.
+Billing callback trust was handled by the separate secure billing-flow spec and should not be mixed into this auth SSR patch.
 - Changing Shopify metafield payload shape.

 ## Commit message